 The positive form of CO to resource allocation might raise different concerns.
 The patients of IVF doctors who provide treatment outside conventional limits are unlikely to complain of inconsistency or unfairness.
 However, other women (whose doctors adhere to the guidelines) could complain.
 The often cited 'publicity' condition of fair allocation24 may require those other women to be informed, for example, that some doctors will provide IVF above the standard BMI limit and may lead them to seek that treatment.
-That would potentially defeat the purpose of making community-level decisions about allocation and imposing limits on treatment. ix ixWeinstock argues that COs that jeopardise the function of a healthcare system are unreasonable, and should not be accommodated.
-2.5 trastuzumab emtansine (Kadcyla), which costs approximately £90 000 to extend life by 6 months.
-26 This is because the cost significantly exceeds the usual cost-effectiveness threshold used in the UK to set a limit on affordable treatments (approximately £20-£30 000 per quality-adjusted life year saved).
-An individual doctor might disagree with the official assessment of Kadcyla, and choose to provide it for her patients with advanced breast cancer. ^x Yet, this would then potentially limit the ability of the health service to provide other less expensive (and potentially more effective) treatments.
+That would potentially defeat the purpose of making community-level decisions about allocation and imposing limits on treatment. ix trastuzumab emtansine (Kadcyla), which costs approximately £90 000 to extend life by 6 months.26 This is because the cost significantly exceeds the usual cost-effectiveness threshold used in the UK to set a limit on affordable treatments (approximately £20-£30 000 per quality-adjusted life year saved).
+An individual doctor might disagree with the official assessment of Kadcyla, and choose to provide it for her patients with advanced breast cancer.
+Yet, this would then potentially limit the ability of the health service to provide other less expensive (and potentially more effective) treatments.